What does Kusenaoshi mean?

 • Position the holder in a well-ventilated area away from direct sunlight

-• Never store a damp whisk in an enclosed container
+• Never store a damp whisk in an enclosed container, as this promotes mold growth

 Selecting the Right Kusenaoshi for Your Needs